ibm-cloud-docs/apiconnect/tutorials/tut_secure_id_secret_tk.md

 {:codeblock: .codeblock}
 {:pre: .pre}

-# Securing your API with Client ID and Client Secret using the Toolkit
+# Securing your API with Client ID and Client Secret using the Developer Toolkit

 **Duration:** 10 mins